SzeligBalazs/kahoot-bot/README.md

 ## How to use it?

-Open the cloned repo with a termnal app, then run this command to get all packages for the software:
+Open the cloned repo with a terminal app/emulator, then run this command to get all dependencies for the software:

 ```bash
 npm install
 ```

-If you installed all packages run the software with the command bellow
+If you installed all dependencies run the software with the command bellow
 ```bash
 npm start
 ```

-Then the program will executing itself but you need to add **3** parameters:
+Then the program will executing itself but you need to specify **3** parameters:
 - The Game PIN
 - One name for all bots (example: Spam)
 - And the number of the bots